Misquoted No More: Securely Extracting F* Programs with IO: Related Work

-\paragraph{\bf{Logical relations}} Our logical relations,\ch{now we have 2 LRs; need to update this whole thing to this extra novelty} and their related proofs, follow the logical relation for semantic typing presented by \citet{ahmed2004semantics} (\S 2.2) for a \(\lambda\)-calculus extended with dynamically allocated immutable cells.
-We differ from it in three ways: our logical relations are cross-language~\cite{NeisHKMDV15, Ahmed15} and asymmetric, connecting a shallow and a deep embedding.\ch{What do you mean by asymmetric beyond the cross-language part?
-Guessed} They relate a program of a FGCBV language to one of a CBV language, and relates two trace-producing semantics.\ca{we also differ because we do IO, but somehow it does not seem very relevant. maybe it is covered by the trace-producing semantics?}\ch{The ``trace-producing semantics'' is mentioned 100 times, but it's relevance {\bf never} explained.
+\paragraph{\bf{Logical Relations}} Our logical relations, and their related proofs, follow the logical relation for semantic typing presented by \citet{ahmed2004semantics} (\S 2.2) for a \(\lambda\)-calculus extended with dynamically allocated immutable cells.
+We differ from it in three ways: our logical relations are cross-language~\cite{NeisHKMDV15, Ahmed15} and asymmetric, connecting a shallow and a deep embedding.
+They relate a program of a FGCBV language to one of a CBV language, and relates two trace-producing semantics.\ca{we also differ because we do IO, but somehow it does not seem very relevant. maybe it is covered by the trace-producing semantics?}\ch{The ``trace-producing semantics'' is mentioned 100 times, but it's relevance {\bf never} explained.
 To me it is the most standard way to give an operational semantics for IO.
 Why are we making such a fuss about something standard?
 Here in related work (comparison with CakeML?) is the place where it should be explained, and if it's standard then also only place where it needs to be mentioned.}

-Asymmetric relations are common in work on certified extraction, and \citet{certextraction-coq} and work on CakeML synthesis~\cite{cakeml-effectful-synthesis,cakeml-pure-synthesis} also use logical relations.\ca{I do not feel comfortable saying CakeML has a logical relation since they do not call it that, but it looks, swims and quacks like a logical relation} The most complex relation is used in CakeML synthesis: it supports multiple effects (first-order state, exceptions and IO), polymorphic functions and total recursive functions, and relates evaluation semantics.\ch{unclear to me what distinction you're trying to make here between evaluation and trace-producing semantics} Our logical relation\ch{now we have 2} is different because it relates two trace-producing semantics\ch{unclear why this is not the same in CakeML, which also does IO} and it implies the strongest secure compilation criterion~\cite{AbateBGHPT19} (RrHP).\tw{Is it the strongest ever?}
+Asymmetric relations are common in work on certified extraction, and \citet{certextraction-coq} and work on CakeML synthesis~\cite{cakeml-effectful-synthesis,cakeml-pure-synthesis} also use logical relations.
+The most complex relation is used in CakeML synthesis: it supports multiple effects (first-order state, exceptions and IO), polymorphic functions and total recursive functions, and relates evaluation semantics.\ch{unclear to me what distinction you're trying to make here between evaluation and trace-producing semantics} Our logical relations are different because they relate trace-producing semantics\ch{unclear why this is not the same in CakeML, which also does IO} and it implies the strongest secure compilation criterion (RrHP) of~\citet{AbateBGHPT19}.

-\ca{what else should I mention here? should I look into related work on logical relation on trace-producing semantics? or for fine-grain call-by-value languages?}

 Logical relations were used to prove fully abstract compilation~\cite{NewBA16, DevriesePP16, MarcosSurvey} and \citet{AbateBGHPT19} later show that they can also be used to prove their stronger RrHP secure compilation criterion for a simple translation from a statically typed language to a dynamically typed one.